Best Music Production Software: Choosing The Right DAW For You

 Currently in version 12, FL Studio still retains much flexibility and many loop-friendly attributes while expanding into a competent recording DAW.

-As with Live and Cubase, there are three levels of application, the Fruity, Producer and Signature editions, featuring increasing capabilities and bells and whistles.
+As with Live and Cubase, there are three levels of application, the Fruity, Producer, and Signature editions, featuring increasing capabilities as well as bells and whistles.
 These price at $100, $200 and $300 up the scale.

-Pitch-shifting, time-stretching, beat-slicing remain critical to loop production.
-This is what FL Studio did early on that other DAWs either didn't or didn't support with other recording capabilities, such as MIDI editing, virtual instrument support and effects.
+Pitch-shifting, time-stretching, and beat-slicing remain critical to loop production.
+This is what FL Studio did early on, which other DAWs either didn't do or didn't support with other recording capabilities, such as MIDI editing, virtual instrument support, and effects.

 While FL Studio only supports Windows in its latest iteration, it's one of the most flexible DAWs in terms of interactivity with other DAWs and their sound file components.
 While traditionally an EDM platform, version 12 finds fans moving in from studio-style DAWs, attracted by FL Studio's workflow and flexible, scaling display.

-Each version of FL Studio comes with a plethora of virtual instruments while at the same time, incorporating both VST and DirectX instruments and plug-ins you may already have.
-While it doesn't quite set itself up, it come very close, making upgrades or parallel moves from another DAW platform easy.
+Each version of FL Studio comes with a plethora of virtual instruments while, at the same time, incorporating both VST and DirectX instruments and plug-ins you may already have.
+While it doesn't quite set itself up, it comes very close, making upgrades or parallel moves from another DAW platform easy.